 - Loree Richardson

-The William Swanston Charitable Fund is the legacy of a farmer who cared about his community and who wanted to help the less fortunate, especially children.
-William Swanston, a farmer who lived in Canfield Township, was concerned about neglected and abandoned children.
-Swanston, who died in 1919, left his assets and his large farm to be used to help children who had nowhere to live.
+The William Swanston Charitable Fund is the legacy William Swanston, a farmer from Canfield Township who cared about his community and who especially wanted to help children.
+At his death in 1919, he left his assets and his large farm to be used to help children who had nowhere to live.

-Originally, Mr. Swanston wanted his estate and farm to be used to build an “orphanage.”
-Trustees and the bank that was handling his estate were not able to build the orphanage because there was not enough money in his estate in the years just after his death.
-When the interest from his money grew to the point where an orphanage could have been built, society’s ideas and laws about orphanages had changed and trustees of Mr. Swanston’s estate were not able to follow his exact wishes.
+Originally, Mr. Swanston wanted his estate and farm to be used to build an orphanage, but there was not enough money in his estate to accomplish that in the years just after his death.
+When the interest from his money grew to the point where an orphanage could be built, society’s ideas and laws about orphanages had changed and trustees of Mr. Swanston’s estate were not able to carry out his exact wishes.

-Instead, trustees and the Mahoning County Probate Court have worked to try to meet Mr. Swanston’s intent without building the home.
-Over the years, trustees have awarded funding to programs dedicated to the care of abused, neglected and dependent children, including initiatives led by the Mahoning County Children Services Board.
+Instead, trustees and the Mahoning County Probate Court have worked to meet Mr. Swanston’s intent without building the home.
+Over the years, they have awarded funding to programs that support children experiencing crises, including those who are/have been abused, neglected or dependent.